nelson-lojo/in-context-learning/README.md

     zsh -l
     ```

-    This names the shell to "zsh" then restarts it.
+    This adds the necessary binaries to your zsh path, then reloads the zsh shell.
 Afterwards, you should be able to run "conda activate in-context-learning."

 2. Start training with: